ychzhu/uranos/tools/README.md

      uranos_scenario_list-03.txt
      ...
      ```
-     The number of files should be chosen based on the number of available COU cores on your system.
+     The number of files should be chosen based on the number of available CPU cores on your system.
   2. Adapt and run `python run_scenarios.py` in a separate command line window for every scenario list, e.g.
      ```
      python run_scenarios.py -f uranos_scenario_list-01.txt